 As you edit, ask one question repeatedly: if this image disappeared, would the board lose anything important?
 If the answer is no, remove it.
 Every reference should add a distinct signal such as lighting, palette, framing, texture, or emotion.

-Where Storyflow helps: Use spatial layout on the canvas to create hierarchy inside the final board.
-Put the two or three anchor references at the centre, supporting images around them, and detail images at the edges.
-Storyflow's board layout makes it easy to show what leads the direction versus what supports it.
+Where Storyflow helps: Use spatial layout to create hierarchy: the two or three anchor references at the centre, supporting images around them, detail images at the edges.
+The layout makes it easy to show what leads the direction versus what supports it.

 Common mistake: Keeping duplicate references because they all feel right.
 If two images say the same thing, one of them is taking up space that could be used by a more informative reference.